After the Winter (novel): Reception

-The novel won the 2014 edition of the Premio Herralde de Novela, out of 1,462 participating works.
+After the Winter won the 2014 edition of the Premio Herralde de Novela, out of 1,462 participating works.
 It was submitted by Nettel to the contest under the title "Spleen" and the pseudonym "B. Parker".
 Carlos Zanón, of the Spanish newspaper El País, praised the novel, especially the depth of the characters, and asserted that it cemented Nettel's position as "a new sensation of Latin American letters."
 These characteristics were also highlighted by El Periódico de Catalunya, who described the book as "a tragically gentle, choral and kaleidoscopic novel that seeks to give a resolution to the insoluble tragedy of living in the form of an antidote against the omnipresence of nothingness."
 Nadal Suau, of El Cultural, criticized the novel, stating that it was "overrun with clichés" and that the characters were not convincing enough.

 The English edition of the novel was also mostly well-received.
 The review by Kirkus Reviews called it "a compassionately written portrait of urban loneliness and the human impulse to belong", while Publishers Weekly described it as a "sharp, potent novel depicts how even the briefest relationship can affect the rest of a life."
 Callum Angus, writing for the Los Angeles Review of Books, particularly highlighted the way Nettel explored death, loss, and the effects of suffering on the protagonists' physical health.
 The author's psychological development of the characters was called "impressive" by Ruth McKee in her review for The Irish Times, although she referred to the language as "missing its heart."

 In a more negative review for the literary magazine Cleaver, Robert Sorrell criticized Nettel's portrayal of the protagonists' mental health and claimed that in the first half of the book they had the impression of being "cartoon characters" due to their "exaggerated" behaviors.